Bart Walker III: Career

 In 1984, Walker moved into ownership.
 He and local Weight Watcher's franchisee Ray Kalil purchased WGNS in Murfreesboro.
 Walker was able to later purchase Kalil's share in WGNS.
 Ironically, his ownership of WGNS has lasted longer than the combined years of all previous three owners.
 (Cecil Elrod 1947-1960; Regional Broadcasting was William Vogel and Monte Hale 1960-1979; and Davidson Broadcasting 1979-1984; Walker's Rutherford Group purchased WGNS in 1984).

 Walker built WGNS on the theory established by its first owner, Cecil Elrod.
 The callsign (GNS) stood for Good Neighbor Station, and the news content, programming, and the way advertisers and listeners were treated, was as if it was done by a "Good Neighbor".

-WGNS continues to focus on local news, high school and college sports, local government meetings, plus leaders like the mayor, police chief, judges—all have their own talk radio shows on WGNS.
-In fact, the man who served as Rutherford County's Sheriff for over 3-decades, Truman Jones, has had a popular talk show every weekday morning on WGNS since early 2011 (9-10am).
-His topics cover local history and conversations with residents who have made a difference in Rutherford County, Tennessee.
-"The Truman Show" has become a daily mirror that allows listeners to look into this communities' past.
+WGNS focuses on local news, high school and college sports, and local government meetings.
+Local leaders, including the mayor, police chief, and judges, host talk radio shows on the station.
+Truman Jones, who served as Rutherford County's Sheriff for over three decades, has hosted a weekday morning talk show on WGNS from 9:00 to 10:00 AM since early 2011.
+The show covers local history and interviews with residents of Rutherford County, Tennessee.

 During natural disasters (tornadoes, floods, ice storms, etc.) along with other emergencies, WGNS stops regular programming and devotes 100 per cent of its on-air time to informing the public.
 This has earned the station the Tennessee Emergency Management Agency's "Station of the Year Award" several times, along with acclaims from the National Association of Broadcasters and recognition by the Tennessee Association of Broadcasters.